 While the future of the watch business is still yet to be determined, one thing is certain: within the world of watchmakers and connoisseurs, traditional watches are still artful creations worth global admiration and innovative design.
 One such beacon of this unyielding appreciation for watches is Baselworld, an annual tradeshow held in Basel, Switzerland that features the finest jewelry and watchmakers around the world.

-For more of this story, order your copy of the April/May issue here.
+For more of this story, order your copy of the April/May issue here

 Marlee Archer